-“Our new high speed sintering process will initially be launched on our VX200 platform.
-With that, we are excited to offer to our customers great flexibility regarding process and machine parameters, as both can be tailored by our customers to their specific needs.
+“Our new high-speed sintering process will initially be launched on our VX200 platform.
+With that, we are excited to offer our customers great flexibility regarding process and machine parameters, as both can be tailored by our customers to their specific needs.
 We offer the option of open sourcing for materials, as our customers can choose various testing and validation services from voxeljet.
 ProPrint, our new and modular printing software, is available in a full access development-kit, allowing for even greater customization options.
 The availability and application of a wide range of 3D printable thermoplastic materials, including elastomers, makes this product line ideally suited for material suppliers, universities, and other institutions,” said Dr. Ingo Ederer, Chief Executive Officer of voxeljet.

 In addition to voxeljet’s present solutions portfolio, the new HSS process enables printing of parts with properties and qualities similar to Selective Laser Sintering, Multi Jet Fusion or injection molding.
 Versatile and fully functional prototypes such as brackets, housings and other functional parts for end use can be produced.
 In combination with the excellent surface quality, sharp and clear edges, as well as true-to-detail resolution, HSS parts can be directly used for functional applications in automotive, industrial equipment, and even consumer goods.